DODOEX/docs/docs/briefIntroduction.md

 ### As a trader

-- Each and every traders enjoy sufficient liquidity similar to that of centralized exchanges
+- Each and every trader enjoys sufficient liquidity similar to that of centralized exchanges
-- Arbitrageurs can make a profit from the price difference between DODO and other exchanges
+- Arbitrageurs can profit from price discrepancies between DODO and other exchanges
-- Smart contracts can natively use DODO liquidity to complete on-chain transactions such as liquidations, auctions, etc
+- Smart contracts can natively use DODO liquidity to complete on-chain transactions, such as liquidation and auctions

 ### As a LP

-- There is no limitation on the deposit quantity and asset types
+- There are no minimal deposit requirements and restrictions on asset types
-- DODO will charge a commission fee for each transaction and distributed it to LPs
+- DDODO charges a fee for each transaction and eventually distributes it to LPs as rewards
-- Create trading pairs of your own tokens.
-And with even only your own tokens deposited, liquidity can be obtained
+- LPs can create trading pairs with their own tokens
+- LPs can obtain liquidity by depositing their tokens they already own, without taking on price risk